pyros-dev/pyros-setup/README.rst

 Although it would technically be possible to build a ROS package from this source, this will NOT be done.
 The catkin build system is only here to help having pyros-setup in a source workspace while developing on it.
-When using ROS directly this package is not needed, and having it installed among ROS packages would cause much user confusion when importing packages.
+When using ROS directly this package is not needed, and having it installed among ROS packages would cause much useless confusion with python import mechanism.

 Troubleshooting
 ^^^^^^^^^^^^^^^